stepleton/cameo/aphid/README.md

 - SD card longevity: only sync disk image changes every four seconds.

 20 October 2018: Update to the BeagleBoard.org 2018-10-07 Debian 9.5 image.
+(Tom Stepleton)

 7 December 2018: Inline 100Ω terminating resistors on signal lines for improved performance with longer cables.
+(Tom Stepleton)

 6 November 2019: Debian 9.9 support.
+(Tom Stepleton)

+12 January 2020: Upgraded `profile.py` to Python 3.5; the Apple can now command
+the emulator to use a different boot image or cease emulation.
+(Tom Stepleton)